 Most households pay a rental deposit of at least 4 weeks rent.

-How Much are a Rental Fees?
+How Much are a Letting Agency Fees?

-In England, 55% of renters don't pay any fees—but the other 45% do pay fees.
 How much are rent fees, and where do they go?
 Let's take a look.

-It's most common for renters in England to pay between £200 and £300 in rental fees; and average rental fees are in the region of £300.
+In a previous release of the English Housing Survey, it was most common for renters in England to pay between £200 and £300 in rental fees; and average rental fees are in the region of £300.
 However, there's a wide range in rental fees in the UK—13.4% of renters pay under £100 in fees while 12.2% pay £500 or more.

 Percentage of Renters Paying This Much in Fees